benaubin/b2-js/README.md

   use chunked-encoding.
 - Single-part uploads are generally faster for smaller files.
 Backblaze recommends a part-size.
-- The library should handle the complexity of spliting streams into
+- The library should handle the complexity of working with the B2 API, including handling splitting streams into multi-part uploads.

 ## Key Considerations